 What type of hydroponic system should I buy that can go indoors and outdoors?

-What a great gift idea!
+A: What a great gift idea!
 I hope this thoughtful response will satisfy a thoughtful wife.

 Without knowing the size of the growing area and number of plants your husband will be growing throughout the year, my answer is focused rather on the key information you provided: the desire to build a flexible, low-cost growing system that can utilize natural (that is, organic) nutrients.